smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Dive: 100% -1 Def, 40 bp
   - Shadow Force: 100% Ghost-Curse, 30 bp

 - Flower Gift has an additional effect: if Sunny Day is used, the next switch-in receives +1 Atk, +1 SpD

+- Shuckle gets Berry Shell (select "Stick" in the teambuilder), which gives a 50% boost to Defense and Sp.
+Def.
+It also learns Leech Seed.

 - Twister is now a Flying-type Scald that confuses instead of burns